What is Disruptive Mood Dysregulation Disorder?

 • Maternal mood symptoms during pregnancy

-How to Treat Disruptive Mood Dysregulation Disorder?
+How to Treat

 Furthermore, DMDD may increase the risk of a child developing other mental health conditions later in life, such as anxiety disorders or depression. ⁴

-In order to treat DMDD, your child will be given both of the following treatment methods:
+To treat DMDD, your child will be given both of the following treatment methods:

 Medication

-• Antidepressants – Used for a variety of mental health conditions, antidepressants can help relieve irritability and other mood problems. ⁵ However, their use in children and adolescence should be closely monitored as it can bring about suicidal thoughts and behaviors. ⁶
+• Antidepressants – Used for a variety of mental health conditions, antidepressants can help relieve irritability and other mood problems. ⁵ However, their use in children and adolescents should be closely monitored as it can bring about suicidal thoughts and behaviors. ⁶

 • Atypical Antipsychotics – May be useful in children who struggle with irritability as a result of autism. ⁷

-• Stimulants – Common among those with ADHD, stimulants can help to decrease irritability in children. ⁸ However, those with heart problems should avoid stimulants as it can change the heart rate and blood pressure. ⁹
+• Stimulants – Common among those with ADHD, stimulants can help to decrease irritability in children. ⁸ However, those with heart problems should avoid stimulants as they can change the heart rate and blood pressure. ⁹

 Furthermore, all these medications come with the risk of serious side effects.
 You should consult your doctor about these side effects before administering these medications to your child.